awesome-llm-papers/awesome-llm-papers.github.io/digest.markdown

 Each edition includes:

 - 🔍 **Concise paper summaries**: hand-picked recent work on GPT, Claude, BERT, Mistral, and beyond
+- 🗞️ **AI News of the Week:** short, curated headlines from trusted sources across the AI landscape
 - 📈 **Micro-Trend Watch**: which topics and tags are increasing in frequency
 - 🧠 **Deep Dive**: a brief explanation of a single standout paper
 - 📚 **AI Word of the Week**: a short definition of a recurring or emerging technical term